UH-CPL/Office-Tasks-2019-Methods/README.md

 	- vs-validation-plot-hrv.R
 5. **Utility Scripts**
 	- dc-format-final-data.R
-		- Convert all the final dataset user-friendly version
+		- Converts the curated dataset into a user-friendly version
-		- **Note:** This is the last script to run. **Please do not run any script following.**
+		- **Note:** This is the last script to run. **Please do not run any script after this.**
 	- common-functions.R
-		- The functions from the script are called from almost all scripts
+		- Useful functions that are called from almost all scripts
 	- dc-filter-pp.R
-		- This script is called from dc-curate-and-process-physiological-data.R
+	    - Removes noise from PP signals.
+It is called from dc-curate-and-process-physiological-data.R
-	    - Script to remove noise from PP signal
 	- dc-down-sample-pp.R
-		- This script is called from dc-curate-and-process-physiological-data.R
+	    - Downsamples data to 1 fps.
+It is called from dc-curate-and-process-physiological-data.R
-	    - Script to downsample data to 1 frame per second
 	- dc-score-psychometrics.R
-		- This script is called from vs-questionnaire-data-analysis.Rmd
+	    - Scores psychometric variables.
+It is called from vs-questionnaire-data-analysis.Rmd
-	    - The scoring calculation for psychometrics variables